 Swing the latch handle straight out or up (depending on the style of window).
 Grasp the sliding window edge frame and slide the window to the side.
 Ensure the latch is open before trying to slide the window closed.

 Vertical Slider Windows

 Vertical windows have spring-loaded catches on both sides of the window that pop out to hold the window in its fully raised position.
-Press the catches outward toward the frames while lowering the window.
+Press both catches inward while opening and closing the window.